CBICA/CaPTk/Readme.md

     ```
 - Currently, we support all distributions newer than Ubuntu 16.04.

-### What is the compatibility of various CaPTk installers?
+### Which platforms are supported by CaPTk installers?

 | Platform (x64) |                         Tested                         |       Unsupported      |
 |:--------------:|:------------------------------------------------------:|:----------------------:|